Japanese economic miracle: Recovery stage (1946–1954)

-One reason for Japan's quick recovery from war trauma was the successful economic reform by the government.
+Arguably, one reason for Japan's quick recovery from war trauma was the economic reform by the government.
 The government body principally concerned with industrial policy in Japan was the Ministry of International Trade and Industry.
 One of the major economic reforms was to adopt the "Inclined Production Mode" (傾斜生産方式, keisha seisan hoshiki).
-The "Inclined Production Mode" refers to the inclined production that primarily focuses on the production of raw materials including steel, coal and cotton.
-Textile production occupied more than 23.9% of the total industrial production.
+The "Inclined Production Mode" refers to the inclined production that primarily focuses on the production of raw materials including steel and coal.
+Textile production occupied more than 23.9% of the total industrial production before the economic miracle.
 Moreover, to further stimulate growth, the Japanese government encouraged women to enter the labor market.
 The legislation on recruitment contains three components: the restriction placed on regional recruitment and relocation of workers, the banning of the direct recruitment of new school leavers, and the direct recruitment of non-school leavers under explicitly detailed regulations issued by the Ministry of Labour.

-The second reason that accounts for Japan's rapid recovery from WWII was the outbreak of the Korean War.
-The Korean War was fought in territory that had been, until 1945, Chōsen (朝鮮) that Empire of Japan had annexed.
-As the United States was participating in the conflict on the Korean Peninsula, it turned to the Japanese economy for procurement of equipment and supplies because the logistics of shipping from the States soon became a significant problem for the military.
-Japan's industry was soon providing the required munitions and logistics to the American forces fighting in Korea.
-The demand stimulated the Japanese economy enabling it to recover quickly from the destruction of the Pacific War and provide the basis for the rapid expansion that was to follow.
+Another reason that accounts for Japan's recovery from WWII in the early 1950 was the outbreak of the Korean War in 1950.
+The war was fought in a territory that had been a Japanese colony until 1945, which was later divided between the Soviet-backed North and the US-backed South.
+As a result, the US had to procure military supplies from Japan to support the war effort in Korea.
+The country's heavy industries, which were on the verge of bankruptcy, were saved by orders to repair thousands of damaged planes and military vehicles, while car companies such as Toyota flourished with orders for numerous lorries and other military vehicles.